 Today there are more than 200 Fellows at more than two dozen campuses across the US.
 They represent nearly every discipline found in the modern university.
 SLU's own Fellows and their first years in the program are given below:

-The purpose of the 2016 - 2017 fellows program is to continue the development of The Coleman Foundation Entrepreneurship Fellows Network; a community of practice comprised of cross-campus champions of entrepreneurship education; and support emerging entrepreneurs.
+The purpose of the Fellows program is to continue the development of The Coleman Foundation Entrepreneurship Fellows Network; a community of practice comprised of cross-campus champions of entrepreneurship education; and support emerging entrepreneurs.
 Towards this goal, the Coleman Foundation intends to fund Fellowships to enhance the teaching and practice of entrepreneurship in the academic and community settings.
 Coleman Fellows will advance entrepreneurship and self-employment education and strengthen Project Director's efforts to institutionalize entrepreneurship and support the growth of emerging entrepreneurs.

 Becoming a Coleman Fellow